tejasanilshah/the-joy-of-easycrypt/04-hoare-logic/README.md

 Let us formulate a Hoare triple that says that \texttt{exp(10, 2) = 100}, since of course $10^2 = 100$.

-We would have the triple $\{x = 10 /\textbackslash n=2 \} \texttt{ Exp.exp } \{\texttt{res}=100\}$.
+We would have the triple ${x = 10 /\textbackslash n=2 } \texttt{ Exp.exp } {\texttt{res}=100}$.
 In EasyCrypt we would state the lemma like we have done earlier.
 For the proof, we will employ loop unrolling.
 We adopt this method since we know that the while loop will be executed twice, and we can work through those manually.
 To unroll a loop with `unroll n`, where `n` is the line of code with the loop statement, a `while` loop in our case.
 With the loops unrolled, we get two if conditions which we know will hold, and a while loop for which the condition will not hold.
 To reason with loops and conditions like these EasyCrypt provides two tactics `rcondt`, and `rcondf`.
 They can be read as "remove the condition with a true/false assignment".
 We will use the `rcondf` version.
 This forces us to prove that the boolean in the `while` block, `(i<n)` evaluates to `false` in order for it to get rid of the block entirely.
 So we are asked to prove that `!(i<n)`, which is quite simple to prove.
 The rest of the proof also comes through quite easily as well.

 ```
 lemma ten_to_two: